 - apply for any other cash benefits or payments you may be eligible to receive (for example, pensions or Social Security retirement benefits)

-If you have a child with physical or mental conditions that prevent them from functioning like their peers, you also could secure SSI benefits for that child.
+If your child had physical or mental conditions that prevent them from functioning like their peers and they are under age 18, you also could secure SSI benefits for that child.

-Unlike other disability benefits, SSI doesn’t involve your past job record.
-And children, naturally, are not expected to have work histories.
+Unlike other Social Security Disability benefits, SSI doesn’t involve your past job record.
+So children, naturally, are not expected to have work histories.

 Your child’s condition must be likely to last at least a year.
 And your household must meet the income requirements.

-If you get SSI for your child, it could be a huge help with therapy, medical equipment, tutoring or other expenses of raising a special needs child.
+If you apply for disability for your child, it could be a huge help with therapy, medical equipment, tutoring or other expenses of raising a child with special needs.

 The lawyers at Levine Benjamin can help you choose the right benefits program.

-The money for Social Security Disability Insurance comes out of people’s paychecks, so only those who have worked a long time and paid significantly into the system can qualify.
+The money for Social Security Disability Insurance comes out of people’s paychecks, so only those who have worked enough and paid significantly into the system can qualify.

 Your past jobs don’t matter to SSI.
 Supplemental Security Income is there to help you when you don’t have a lot of recent work history to report.
 It’s dedicated to people whose incomes and resources are low.